 Criticisms of Spearman’s Two Factor Intelligence Theory

 A British-American psychologist named Raymond Cattell, who was also Spearman’s student, criticized the two-factor theory by arguing that the nature of intelligence could be better understood by the concept of “fluid intelligence” (Gf) and “crystallized intelligence” (Gc).
 The amount of knowledge, experiences, skills that are accumulated in an individual’s brain throughout his/her life is called fluid intelligence, and the ability to aptly understand and reason the available information or knowledge, and learning new skills, is called fluid intelligence.
-Cattell referred “g” factor more accurately as “Gc” (crystallized intelligence) and said that tests that measure only the “g” factor skip the development of intelligence in people due to the fluid intelligence.
+Cattell referred “g” factor more accurately as “Gc” (crystallized intelligence) and said that tests that incorporate only the “g” factor skip the other intelligence factors that are covered with the fluid intelligence.